BeeFox-sys/blasebot/README.md

 ## Running the bot

+### With Docker
+To run the bot with docker, firstly you must copy `sample.env` to `.env` and fill in the relevant fields, docker will override `dbUrl` so you do not need to worry about that one!
+After that, you can simply run `docker-compose up --build`, this will start the container.

+### Without Docker
-If you wish to run the bot yourself, you will need to use Node 14.5.0 minimum.
+If you wish to run the bot without docker, you will need to use Node 14.5.0 minimum.
 To run the bot make sure to run `npm install` to install all packages.
 You can then configure a file named `config.json` at the top level of the directory.
 See `sample.config.json` for how to configure the bot.
 Once the config file has been created, run `node command-json/updateCommands` from the top directory to register the bot's slash commands with Discord.
 Blasebot uses a Mongoose database to store subscriptions – if you are running the bot locally, leave [MongoDB](https://www.mongodb.com/try/download/community) (`mongo`) running in the background before starting up the bot.

 Once everything is set up, you can run Blasebot with `node bot/main` from the top directory.